grizmin/pastebin-scraper2/README.md

 or from where I got it, but there isn't much left from the original source anyway.

-The scrapper supports proxies and predefined user agents.
+The scraper supports proxies and predefined user agents.

 If oyu run out of proxies you can get new ones with the following: wget -q -O- http://www.us-proxy.org |awk -F '<tr><td>' {'print $2'} |awk -F